arpa2/doc-pkcs11/doc/pkcs11-design.md

   * Mozilla is very explicit about its support of PKCS #11.
 You can add "security devices" which are PKCS #11 libraries, and the user can select certificates off of it.
   * Kerberos is a system of shared secrets that are dispensed by a realm's KDC.
 We rely on Kerberos, and even have plans of using [Kerberos over NFC](https://github.com/arpa2/kerberos2nfc), to easily pass certificates to mobile devices.
 The common interface over which Kerberos is used is [GSS-API](https://tools.ietf.org/html/rfc2743) which we will use too; an alternative might be our own work on [TLS-KDH](http://tls-kdh.arpa2.net) which offers a rather modest TLS implementation.

+## Naming the Game

+Remote PKCS #11 is just a technical name, which nobody will like.
+We need a better one.

+This project will be called **keehive**.
+Nobody knows this word yet, not even big G or big M.  And everybody who pronounces it can tell what it does, sort of.

+So, the PKCS #11 library on the client would be `libkeehive.so` and the dæmon on the server may be called just `keehive` and we can use many terrible puns;
+as long as they don't interfere with pragmatic usability of the tools and code.

+Obviously though, the main process for the keehive could be called `queen`, and any processes in its PKCS #11 backend libraries would be her `drones` or `workers`.

 ## User Experience Design

 PKCS #11 applications tend to allow the configuration of a library, selection of a token inside it, and configuration of a PIN for access.
 Take a look at Mozilla's "security devices" for a graphical example.